-Because of the efforts of a man named Dale Roe, thousands of bloggers are, over this weekend, posting tributes to each and every unfortunate victim of that tragic day.
+Because of the efforts of a man named Dale Roe, thousands of bloggers are once again posting tributes to each and every unfortunate victim of that tragic day.

-When I first heard about this opportunity last June to honor a victim, I instantly knew I wanted to participate.
+When I first heard about this opportunity to honor a victim back in June 2006, I instantly knew I wanted to participate.
 That day I signed up and was issued Denease's name.
 That same day I also began to learn about someone who I had no previous connection with, someone who I would later come to respect deeply.

 Here then is what I learned about one very brave and special woman.
 One woman who gave her life to save others.
 One woman who deserves to be remembered on this anniversary memorial day.